 For a few bucks more, it can be purchased with a six-shot magazine.
 That’s a lot of protection for the money.

 As is the case with Remington, Mossberg holds a large percentage of the law enforcement pump shotgun market.
 The Mossberg 500, 590 and 590A1 are somewhere between decent and excellent choices for defense; respectively.

-The Maverick is essentially a Mossberg 500 Tactical without any accouterments like sling swivels.
-The synthetic stock won’t stir any feelings of nostalgia.
-The sight is a basic bead.
+The Maverick is essentially a Mossberg 500 Tactical without any accoutrements like sling swivels.
+The synthetic buttstock won’t stir any feelings of nostalgia.
+The front sight is a basic bead.
 While I haven’t seen any reliability issues with Mavericks, I also haven’t seen any of them put through a rigorous three hundred-round shooting school session.
 I wouldn’t expect them to be as durable as their costlier brethren and neither should you.
 Still, if money is tight, a Maverick might be just what you’re looking for.

 One note on the Mossberg’s tang-mounted safety.
 It’s not wise to purchase a pistol grip-equipped shotgun with a tang safety.
 Engaging or disengaging the safety on a Mossberg requires the user to abandon their strong hand grip.
 Stick with traditional stocks when it comes to Mossbergs.

-These shotguns have what I believe to be one of the lightest recoil impulses of all semi-auto shotguns.
+These tactical shotguns have what I believe to be one of the lightest recoil impulses of all semi-auto shotguns.
 They also, however, don’t feed light birdshot loads well until broken in.
-Buckshot and slugs of any power do just fine.
+Buckshot loads and slugs of any power do just fine.

 Cycling with low brass shells is always a concern with semi-auto shotguns.
 This is an area where the Benelli M1 and M2 models differed.
 The now-discontinued M1 was somewhat finicky with lighter loads due to some technical stuff you don’t care about.